noogabe/read-external-advice-api/README.md

 5. **Start Xampp**

-6. **In Mysql, at http://localhost:80/phpmyadmin/ create a database called 'events'**
+6. **In Mysql, at http://localhost:80/phpmyadmin/ create a database called 'advice-api'**

 7. **Run the migrations**
 ```bash